totallynotdavid/megaloader/docs/megaloader/guide/creating-plugins.md

 ## Common patterns

-Pagination (when an API provides results in multiple pages, as the Rule34 plugin does):
+Handle pagination withing `extract` so the consumer sees a single continuos stream of items.
+This is useful when an API returns results in multiple pages, as is the case with the Rule34 plugin.

 ```python
 def extract(self) -> Generator[DownloadItem, None, None]: